 So, the next time you see a decrease in your natural search rankings, don’t be so quick to jump on the “Google penalized me” bandwagon.
-Nine times out of ten, you haven’t been singled out—your chosen SEO techniques have simply been devalued.
+Read this GMB blog article from Web 20: nine times out of ten, you haven’t been singled out—your chosen SEO techniques have simply been devalued.

 Myth #8: PageRank is the Only Metric That Matters